sammler/sammler-jobs-service/docs/purpose.md

-Very simple, opinionated and re-usable service to log jobs to MongoDB.
+Very simple, opinionated and re-usable service to log jobs to MongoDB:

+- Save the state of jobs to MongoDB
+- Update their status
+- Retrieve the current state of a job
+- Get the history of jobs

 The jobs-service is responsible for